hamelsmu/oauth-tutorial/local/README.md

            quay.io/oauth2-proxy/oauth2-proxy \  # the official docker image for Oauth2 proxy
-           --provider github \                  # use GitHub as the Oauth provider --upstream file:///app/#/ \          # The location of the static site files --http-address=:4180 \               # Bind the 4180 port on all interfaces (necessary for Docker) --https-address=:4443 \              # Bind the 4443 port for https traffic (we won't be using this when testing locally)
+           --provider github \                  # use GitHub as the Oauth provider --upstream file:///app/#/ \          # The location of the static site files --http-address=:4180 \               # Bind the 4180 port on all interfaces which is necessary for Docker (we aren't using https for local testing).
            --authenticated-emails-file /site_config/email_list.txt \  # This is the email whitelist
            --scope user:email \                 # This tells the Oauth provider, GitHub, to share your email with the Oauth proxy
            --cookie-expire 0h0m30s \            # Optional: This helps the cookie expire more quickly which could be helpful for security